-The industry of P2P Lending has only been around for a decade or so, but it has since grown so much that it can now be considered as one of the most popular and effective passive income investing strategies that anyone could try.
+The industry of P2P Lending has only been around for a decade or so.
+Still, it has since grown so much that it can now be considered as one of the most popular and effective passive income investing strategies that anyone could try.

-Peer-to-Peer lending is a loan transaction that is done between an investor (an individual) and a borrower (individual or business company) through online p2p platforms like Prosper.
-P2P lending can be considered a passive investment as you will receive monthly payments for the interest of the loan.
-All you have to do after granting the loan is sit back and receive the money that will come your way whenever the borrower pays their dues.
+Peer-to-Peer lending is a loan transaction between an investor (an individual) and a borrower (individual or business company) through online p2p platforms like Prosper.
+P2P lending can be considered a passive investment as you will receive monthly payments for the loan’s interest.
+After granting the loan, all you have to do is sit back and receive the money that will come your way whenever the borrower pays their dues.

 #3 – Acquiring/Investing in Businesses

 One of the best ways to receive passive income for investors is acquiring or investing in businesses that require financial help.
 Compared to the previous passive income resources that we’ve shared, this one is tricky because you’re investing in something that is so unpredictably unstable.
-Yes, it has a lot of risks but your chances of getting outstanding returns are also pretty high.
+Yes, it has many risks, but your chances of getting outstanding returns are also pretty high.

 Acquiring or investing in a business can be considered a source of passive income if you sign up as a silent partner.
 What is a silent partner?
 It’s the person in a business whose only job is to provide the capital and other financial needs.

-As a silent partner, you are not required to be involved in the daily operations and other things done in the business.
-All you have to do is provide them with the money you have then just sit back and watch the rest of the staff do all the work for you.
-This is by far the most challenging passive income source on this list but definitely one worth considering.
+As a silent partner, you are not required to be involved in the business’s daily operations, and other things are done.
+All you have to do is provide them with the money you have, then just sit back and watch the rest of the staff do all the work for you.
+This is by far the most challenging passive income source on this list, but definitely one worth considering.

 #4 – Turnkey Property / Rentals

-Turnkey property investing has been a favorite of both active and passive income investors for a long time now.
-In case you’re unfamiliar with the term, a turnkey property is essentially a house or any sort of establishment that has been fully renovated and is ready to be rented.
+For a long time now, turnkey property investing has been a favorite of both active and passive income investors.
+If you’re unfamiliar with the term, a turnkey property is essentially a house or any establishment that has been fully renovated and ready to be rented.

 This is considered passive income because after spending your money on renovations and the turnkey property provider’s services, all you have to do is wait for a monthly flow of income via rent payments.
 What’s also great about this is that there is a constant demand for affordable properties to live in, so you will always have people looking for places to rent out.